StevenLambion/SwiftDux/README.md

 #### TextField caret doesn't keep up with text while typing

-Starting with beta 5, using an ObservableObject with a TextField causes the caret to fall behind the text changes while typing too fast.
+~~Starting with beta 5, using an ObservableObject with a TextField causes the caret to fall behind the text changes while typing too fast.
 This doesn't appear to effect @State properties, but I have been able to reproduce it using a simple ObservableObject based model.
-I submitted a ticket.
+I submitted a ticket.~~

+Fixed in iOS 13.1

 [swift-image]: https://img.shields.io/badge/swift-5.1-orange.svg
 [ios-image]: https://img.shields.io/badge/platforms-iOS%2013%20%7C%20macOS%2010.15%20%7C%20tvOS%2013%20%7C%20watchOS%206-222.svg